SNAP Benefits in New Jersey: How to Apply and Qualify

 How to Contact EBT Customer Service in New Jersey

-• This line can help with balance inquiries, PIN changes, and lost or stolen card reports.
-They do not offer assistance with applications.
+• Services: They assist with balance inquiries, PIN changes, and lost or stolen cards, but do not offer application help.

 See New Jersey EBT Customer Service Contacts